zimeon/oaipmh-validator/Log.md

 where the first element is the type (indicated by a string) and then additional information.

-Also supports output of a text summary during operation if $obj->fh is set to a filehandle for output.
+Also supports output of a text summary (markdown) and/or JSON data during operation if the $obj->filehandles array is set to include one or more filehandle and types for output.

 Example use: